Huayhuash Circuit Trek And Machu Picchu

 Driving

-1 Hours approx
+1 hours approx

 Flight

-1 Hour approx by plane.
+1 hours approx

 Meals